 Chart showing 2 year mortgage rates UK

-Interestingly, the rates have largely converged across LTV ratios for mortgages.
-Banks used to charge quite a bit less (e.g. up to 2.5 percentage points less in 2021) for loans with lower LTV ratios, because a smaller LTV is less risky for the lender.
+Also, notice how the rates have largely converged across LTV ratios for variable rate mortgages, in particular.
+Banks used to charge a lot less (e.g. up to 2.5 percentage points less, three years ago) for loans with lower LTV ratios, because a smaller LTV is less risky for the lender.
 But now lenders are charging almost the same rate regardless of LTV ratio, especially for variable rate loans.
-In November 2022, there was only a 0.09% difference between a 95% LTV and 75% LTV 2-year variable rate loan (average rates of 4.0% and 3.91%, respectively).
+In January 2025, there was only a 0.26% difference between a 95% LTV and 75% LTV 2-year variable rate loan (average rates of 5.38% and 5.12%, respectively).

-As a result, rates are up even more for mortgages with a lower LTV ratio.
-For example, the interest rate on fixed, 2-year 75% LTV loans are now 3.9X the rate from a year ago (average of 1.5% in November 2021 to 6.0% in November 2022).
+As a result, rates are up even more for mortgages with a lower LTV ratio (that is, for people with a larger deposit).
+For example, the interest rate on fixed, 2-year 75% LTV loans are now 3.3X the rate from five years ago (average of 1.41% in January 2020 to 4.65% in January 2025).

 VariableFixed